 Resolutions and Business Items

-Closer to the dates of the General Assembly all reports and resolutions will be posted to this page and a space will be provided to allow online discussion.
+All reports and resolutions will be posted to this page by May 3, 2017 and a space will be provided to allow online discussion.
 View business items from past General Assemblies.

 from paragraph 38 of The Design